 - a.
-Open fencing that is adjacent to or abuts open space shall not be altered without ARC approval.
-Welded wire (2" x 4") may be installed, with ARC approval, but the height is not to exceed the top rail (See Figure 3, page 42). - b.
+Open fence that is adjacent to or abuts open space shall not be altered without Committee approval.
+Welded wire (2" x 4") may be installed, with Committee approval, but the height is not to exceed the top rail (See Figure 3, page 42). - b.
 To mitigate damage of residential landscapes from varmints, 1" x 1" galvanized, 14 gauge welded-wire fencing may be used per the Highlands Ranch Metro District guidelines.
 For additional information, please contact the Metro District at (303) 791-2710 for guidance with installing mitigation fencing. - c.
 Pre-approved Fence Designs.
-Fences (not previously installed by a Builder or Developer) located in the "rear" or "side" yard along property lines shall be constructed in exact accordance with the specifications shown in Figures 1 through 4 require ARC approval.
+Fences (not previously installed by a Builder or Developer) that will be located in the "rear" or "side" yard along property lines, and will be constructed in exact accordance with the specifications shown in Figures 1 through 4 (See pages 39 42) require Committee approval.
 Property line fences may be "open" or "solid".
-A "solid" fence shall be five (5) or six (6) feet in height and must be constructed in accordance with Figures 1 and 2 except those properties subject to stricter sub-association fencing requirements.
-An open fence must be constructed in accordance with Figure 3 or Figure 4.
-The transition between a shorter fence of any type and a taller "solid" fence must be in accordance with Figure 2 unless approved by the ARC.
-(See Section 4.2 Attachments)
+A "solid" fence shall be five (5) or six (6) feet in height and must be constructed in accordance with Figures 1 and 2 (See pages 40 and 43) except those properties subject to stricter sub-association fencing requirements.
+An open fence must be constructed in accordance with Figure 3 or Figure 4 (See pages 42 and 43).
+The transition between a shorter fence of any type and a taller "solid" fence must be in accordance with Figure 2 (See page 41). - d.

-d.
 DOUBLE FENCING OF PROPERTY LINES IS NOT PERMITTED.

-All fencing/gates in Figures 1 through 5G shall be constructed of rough sawn cedar or as otherwise approved by the ARC.
-All "solid" fencing must be top capped as illustrated in Figures 1 and 2 (See Section 4.2 Attachments)
+All fencing/gates in Figures 1 through 5 shall be constructed of rough sawn cedar or as otherwise approved by the Committee.
+All "solid" fencing must be top capped as illustrated in Figures 1 and 2 (See pages 39 - 40).

 - C. Maintenance: Regular aesthetic maintenance and staining of fencing is required. - 1.
 Maintenance/repairs include, but are not limited to, broken and unattached boards/posts, deterioration (discoloration, flaking, peeling, etc.) or anything impacting the overall appearance or stability of the fence. - 2.
-Homeowners making any repairs or replacement of 25% or more of an existing fence requires Committee approval.
-Less than 25% must be replaced like-for-like and compliant to the current guidelines.
+Homeowners making any repairs or replacement of 25% or more of an existing fence require Committee approval.